ISISNeutronMuon/MDMC/doc/pages/installation.rst

 * `VcXsrv <https://sourceforge.net/projects/vcxsrv/>`_ - After installation, In
   Extra Settings select "Native opengl" and "Disable access control".
-* `Xming <https://sourceforge.net/projects/xming/>`_ - After installation run
+* `Xming <https://sourceforge.net/projects/xming/>`_ - After installation, run
   XLaunch to configure Xming.
 Use the provided defaults except in the "Specify parameter settings" window, select "No Access Control".
-Use the generated `config.xlaunch` file in order to run Xming.
+  Optionally, use the generated `config.xlaunch` file when re-running Xming.

 Next, open a standard Windows command prompt and type :code:`ipconfig` to get the IP address (if e.g. using wireless then look for Wireless LAN adapter Wi-Fi and IPv4 Address) and use it to replace the two letters "IP" in the following